'The Personification Of Human Decency': Nina Totenberg Remembers Cokie Roberts

 And of course, she was the voice of women.
 She understood injustices large and small.
 She understood the hurdles that blue-, pink- and white-collar women face — in raising and providing for a family, in dealing with husbands and bosses.
 She understood the whole balance of life.

 I went to see her Monday night in the hospital.
 I am not sure that she could hear me.
-But when I said good-bye, I told her I'd see her on the other side, at that big broadcasting studio somewhere, and that I knew she would still be a star.
+But when I said goodbye, I told her I'd see her on the other side, at that big broadcasting studio somewhere, and that I knew she would still be a star.